mattyoung101/omicron/omicam/README.md

 - **Clang is the only supported compiler** as it appears that gcc's implementation of Google's Sanitizers doesn't work.
 You can do this by changing the compiler path from the default gcc to /usr/bin/clang in CLion's toolchain settings.
-- CLion runs the wrong executable due to a long-standing bug with CUDA.
-Due to this, and also the fact we have elected to use the Ninja build tool, you have to build CMake from source, because the latest version in the repos is 3.10 which is quite outdated.
-Specifiying Ninja as the build generator fixes the wrong executable issue.
 - If lldb is broken, try using gdb instead (it doesn't matter that you're compiling with Clang, both will work fine).
 - You will need to disable the visual Address Sanitizer output in CLion as that is also broken.
-- If you install a new library on the Jetson, you will need run Tools->"Resync with remote hosts" to get the new headers.
+- If you install a new library on the SBC, you will need run Tools->"Resync with remote hosts" to get the new headers.
 - CLion's remote upload occasionally (a few times per full day of work) fails temporarily, just ignore it and try again.

-### Final notes
-I sincerely apologise for how complex this build process is, but a lot of it is out of my control as I have to do certain steps to work around unfixed bugs and other issues.
-If you have any questions, don't hesitate to contact me (see above for details).

-## License
+## Licence
-Omicam is available under the license of the whole Team Omicron repo, see LICENSE.txt in the root directory.
+Omicam is available under the same licence of the whole Team Omicron repo, see LICENSE.txt in the root directory.

 ## Libraries and licenses
 - [log.c](https://github.com/rxi/log.c): MIT license